RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/Module/Work with one or multiple deployments.md

 ```

 ## Clear history artifacts
-Because the module's codebase is not connected with the `InstallTool.exe` when you unistall the module's artificats will not be removed.
+Because the module's codebase is not connected with the `InstallTool.exe` when you uninstall the module's artifacts will not be removed.
 The `Clear-ISHDeploymentHistory` takes care of this by removing all artifacts.
 You must use this commandlet before uninstalling.

 ```powershell